-Glossary of Watercolor Terms and Techniques
+Glossary of Terms Related to Watercolor and WC Techniques

 Welcome!
 This is a work in progress ...
 I will continue to add more terms to this page as I organize and update.
+Feel free to take a peek at what I'm doing and come back to see my progress.
+To see the latest content please refresh this page each time you visit.
+In the mean time HAPPY PAINTING!
+Thanks for stopping by!

 Blossoms/blooms - are cauliflower looking marks created when extra moisture creeps back into a damp or partially dry area of a painted.
 As the